ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 ::

- data unlifted SMaybe
+ data SMaybe a :: TYPE 'UnliftedRep where
-   = SJust !a
+   SJust    :: !a -> SMaybe a
-   | Nothing
+   SNothing :: SMaybe a

 ``SMaybe a`` has the same inhabitants as ``Maybe a``, with the exception that it deprives itself and its arguments of ⊥.
-The advantage compared to using bangs everywhere (and hence ``-XStrict``) is that code generation can assume that every pointer is correctly tagged.
+The advantage compared to using bangs everywhere (and hence ``-XStrict``) is that code generation can assume that every pointer is correctly tagged, as well as not having to write the bangs in the first place.

 There's a
 `WIP implementation <https://gitlab.haskell.org/ghc/ghc/merge_requests/2218>`_